-If damage is caused by a tenant making alterations – even where the tenant has permission – the tenant should notify the owner as soon as possible.
-The owner may allow the tenant to repair the damage or request compensation for reasonable costs of repairing the damage.
+If the tenant causes damage making alterations – even if they have permission – the tenant should notify the owner as soon as possible.
+The owner may allow the tenant to repair the damage or ask for compensation for reasonable costs of repairing the damage.

-If alterations, additions or fixtures are made during the tenancy without permission and the owner wishes to remove them at the end of the lease, the tenant will be responsible for the cost.
+At the end of the lease, the tenant is responsible for the removal costs of any unauthorised alterations, additions or added fixtures.
 A common example is satellite dishes on the roof.

 This page has been produced and published by the Consumer Building and Occupational Services Division of the Department of Justice.
 Although every care has been taken in production, no responsibility is accepted for the accuracy, completeness, or relevance to the user's purpose of the information.
 Those using it for whatever purpose are advised to verify it with the relevant government department, local government body or other source and to obtain any appropriate professional advice.
 The Crown, its officers, employees and agents do not accept liability however arising, including liability for negligence, for any loss resulting from the use of or reliance upon the information and/or reliance on its availability at any time.